‘THE HAND OF FEAR’

 A change made in the Target novelization compared to the TV story is when the Doctor shows his U.N.I.T. credentials to Abbot at the quarry site to gain his co-operation.
 I don’t recall the Doctor doing that in the TV story.
-Perhaps Terrance saw a weakness for that scene and he amended it then.
+Perhaps Terrance saw a weakness in that scene and he amended it here.

-I found it amusing when reading Chapter 4 which began the ‘Part Two’ segment of the story, Professor Watson shouted his head off and we have his shouts in BIG CAPITAL LETTERS!
-Like seriously, we didn’t need to have big capital letters for Professor Watson to shout his head off to make himself heard. 😀
+When reading Chapter 4, which began the ‘Part Two’ segment of the story; it was amusing when Professor Watson shouted his head off.
+We have his shouts in BIG CAPITAL LETTERS!
+Like seriously, we didn’t need to have big capital letters for Professor Watson to shout off his head like that here! 🙂

-It was interesting to discover in the book that Carter doesn’t seem affected by Eldrad’s influence until he hears the name mentioned by Sarah Jane Smith speaking over the intercom.
+In the book, it was interesting to discover that Carter didn’t seem affected by Eldrad’s influence until he hears the name mentioned by Sarah Jane Smith speaking over the intercom.
 Beforehand, Carter seemed very normal when with the Doctor after Sarah Jane zapped him with Eldrad’s ring in the lab.

 This of course leads to a pretty obvious difference in the book compared to the TV story with how Carter’s demise is handled.
 Instead of attacking the Doctor on the stairs and overbalancing, Carter tries to pull the Doctor off a horizontal ladder before he ends up falling and plummets to the ground.

-I actually prefer Terrance Dicks’ version of Carter’s demise in the novelization compared to the one in the TV story.
+I actually prefer Terrance Dicks’ version of Carter’s demise in the novelization compared to the TV story.
 Carter’s demise in the TV story seemed pretty undignified.
-It’s like he didn’t plan his attack on the Doctor properly and him falling to his demise from the stairs felt like no effort had gone into it.
+It’s like he didn’t plan his attack on the Doctor properly and him falling to his demise from the stairs felt like no effort had gone into it. 😐

 There are small alterations made like the Doctor, Sarah Jane and Watson leaving in a jaguar rather than a landrover from the Nunton power station.
-It also gets established in the book that Professor Watson kept a gun in case of a terrorist attack, which was intriguing and never established in the TV version.
+It’s also established in the book that Professor Watson kept a gun in case of a terrorist attack.
+It’s intriguing and never established in the TV version.

-I also enjoyed how the Doctor lures Sarah Jane to get across the chasm over a beam by pretending to be in trouble.
-I don’t recall that in the TV story off-hand, but it was fun how the Doctor uses certain means to persuade Sarah Jane to overcome her fears like he did to her in ‘The Ark In Space’.
+I also enjoyed how the Doctor lured Sarah Jane to get across the chasm over a beam by pretending to be in trouble.
+I don’t recall that being in the TV story off-hand, but it was fun how the Doctor used certain means to ‘persuade’ Sarah Jane to overcome her fears like he did to her in ‘The Ark In Space’.

 The final chapter of the story is dedicated to Sarah Jane’s departure.
 A certain line is missing here and there in the novelization version of that scene.
 I’m disappointed the line Sarah Jane said to the Doctor about travel broadening the mind isn’t included in the Target novelization.
 It’s such a shame.

-It was hinted at earlier in the story where the Doctor talked to Sarah Jane about travel broadening the mind.
-So why wasn’t it followed up in the final scene?
+It was hinted at earlier on in the story when the Doctor talked to Sarah Jane about travel broadening the mind, so why wasn’t it followed up in the final scene?
 It might not have been in the story’s original scripts and it was included when Tom Baker and Lis Sladen rewrote their last scene together.

 Aside from that, the departure of Sarah Jane is well-handled in the Target novelization by Terrance Dicks.
-It was interesting how the Doctor prepared to take Sarah Jane back to South Croydon and how there was the misunderstanding between them about wanting to go home as depicted in the TV story.
+It’s intriguing how the Doctor prepared to take Sarah Jane back to South Croydon and how there was a misunderstanding between them about wanting to go home as depicted in the TV story.

-‘Doctor Who and the Hand of Fear’ is a faithful Target novelization by Terrance Dicks on the ‘Doctor Who’ story by Bob Baker and Dave Martin.
-I like how the novelization sticks mostly to the original TV scripts with a few subtle changes to improve the story such as Carter’s demise and a few little things.
+‘Doctor Who and the Hand of Fear’ is a faithful Target novelization by Terrance Dicks, based on the story by Bob Baker and Dave Martin.
+I liked how the novelization stuck mostly to the original TV scripts with a few subtle changes to improve the story such as Carter’s demise and a few little things.

 I’m especially pleased that this Target novelization does well in handling Sarah Jane’s departure from the ‘Doctor Who’ series.
-I’m saddened the ‘travel does broaden the mind’ line isn’t included between the Doctor and Sarah Jane, but I greatly enjoyed reading the book over Christmas, December 2018.
+I’m saddened the ‘travel does broaden the mind’ line isn’t included between the Doctor and Sarah Jane, but I greatly enjoyed reading the book over Christmas in December 2018. 🙂

 ‘Doctor Who and the Hand of Fear’ rating – 8/10